tuxxon/wedeploy.com/node/electric/src/pages/docs/deploy/deploying-liferay-ce/index.md

 <article id="6">

-## Liferay DXP Configuration
+## Liferay Portal CE Configuration

-Liferay DXP can be configured using a properties file named `portal-ext.properties` and located in portal's classpath.
-WeDeploy allows you to deploy a portal-ext.properties to your Liferay DXP service simply including it next to the wedeploy.json file.
+Liferay Portal CE can be configured using a properties file named `portal-ext.properties` and located in portal's classpath.
+WeDeploy allows you to deploy a portal-ext.properties to your Liferay Portal CE service simply including it next to the wedeploy.json file.

-For example, if you wanted to deploy the configuration for your Liferay DXP, this is how your directory could look like:
+For example, if you wanted to deploy the configuration for your Liferay Portal CE, this is how your directory could look like:

 ```xml
 myservice